appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

 {{ DeleteUser.run() }}
 ```

 To delete a record, you need only provide the `rowIndex` of the record to delete.
-In your `DeleteUser` query's **RowIndex** field, bind the value of the selected row of the `UsersTable`:
+In your `DeleteUser` query's **Row Index** field, bind the value of the selected row of the `UsersTable`:

 ```javascript
 // DeleteUser query's Row Index field